Registration Guidelines & Procedures

 Assignment Appeals Process

 Parents/guardians will occasionally find that their child has not been assigned to one of their first three preferences and may be dissatisfied with the alternative assignment.
 After exhausting all the options of the Student Assignment Policy or having grounds to believe the policy was not followed in making the assignment, the parents/guardians may file a written appeal to the Student Assignment Appeals Board.
 This board meets monthly to review each case referred to it.
 Decisions made by the board of appeals are final.
-A copy of the written decision will be sent to the parents/guardians and the Director for Registration.
+A copy of the written decision will be sent to the parents/guardians and the Director of the School Registration and Parent Information Center.